DerkNiessink/Project_SDA/README.md

 > Prediction of stock prices using an Autoregressive Model (AR) and comparison with the Vector Autoregressive Model (VAR) to test hypothesis H0B.
 Including AR assumption tests.

 * `H0A`
-> VAR fit on Historical data using sentiment and stock price as predictors
+> VAR fit on Historical data using sentiment and stock price as predictors.

 ## References